 Concretely, this constitutes not only educating the young (e.g. by having standardization added to their curricula), but also workers and their managers, government officials, politicians (beyond education ministries) etc. The purpose is to convince them of the benefits of standardization and how standards can help to share knowledge, technology and good practices.

 Masterplan on education

-1. The JWG-EaS has developed model curricula to be used by higher education and vocational training organisations:
+1. The JWG-EaS has developed model curricula to be used by higher education and vocational training organisations: (all in pdf format)